“I am now convinced that fairies do, in fact, exist”

 What does it cost to visit Plitvice Lakes National Park?

 There are two ticket options (keep in mind that all pricing is subject to change, so these rates are based on when we visited in September, 2017):

 One-day pass: 120 Kuna ($19 USD /€16 euro)

 Two-day pass: 180 Kuna ($29 USD /€25 euro)

-One thing you should note as a tip for visiting Plitvice Lakes National Park is that during high season (mid-May – mid-September), the queue to go back to entrance #2 on the boat is insanely long.
+**INSIDER TIP**: During high season (mid-May-mid-September), the queue to go back to entrance #2 on the boat is insanely long.
 Even though our feet were tired, we ended up walking the half hour on the trail back to our car and arrived before all the people waiting in queue did, which means that waiting for the boat can take twice as long than just walking the trail back.
 This is why I would recommend using your once-per-day stamp for your long boat ride, in the morning.

 How Much Time Should you Spend in Plitvice Lakes?
 Can You See It All In One Day?

 Most people visit Plitvice Lakes just for a few hours on day tours that arrive on a bus.
 We spent a full day (8 hours) and felt that it was enough and that we had seen everything.
 If you are into hiking, there are a few trails that you can explore if you wanted to stay for two days, but you can certainly see it all without feeling rushed in a full day, especially if you start early.
 Be prepared for a LOT of walking.
 We consider ourselves in good athletic shape, and our feet were tired at the end of the day and we felt ready to return home.
 Make sure you have good insoles with arch support!